GoogleChrome/workbox/packages/sw-cli/README.md

 # sw-cli

-A CLI tool to generate a service worker and file manifest making use of the sw-lib module.
+A CLI tool to generate a service worker and a file manifest making use of the sw-lib module.

 ## Installation